nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 ##Constants

-There is one constant -- `sjson.NULL` -- which is used in lua structures to represent the presence of a JSON null.
+There is one constant -- `sjson.NULL` -- which is used in Lua structures to represent the presence of a JSON null.